marcduiker/azure-functions-university/lessons/cosmosdb.md

 > 🔎 **Observation** - Notice that there is a Function App, and a Storage Account with the same name as the function.

-Besides deploying a new Function App, you have to create in the Azure Subscription, a new Azure Cosmos DB and a Players container.
+Besides deploying a new Function App, you have to create in your Azure Subscription, a new Azure Cosmos DB and a Players container.
 Follow the first three sections of [this](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account) tutorial from the Microsoft Docs to create your first Cosmos DB.

 Following, you also have to create a new queue named `newplayer-items`, using the same Azure Storage Account.
 For this step you can use the Azure Storage Explorer.